When to read this article

 Can a tax advisor also be a team member?
 Yes, on different companies.
 A user with a tax-advisor invite to Company A and a Bookkeeper role on Company B sees both, with the appropriate scope on each.
 The two roles are independent.

 What does the Tax Advisor have access to that a Viewer doesn't?
-Tax Advisors can flag invoices with a comment (the only write action they have); Viewers can't write at all.
-Conversely, Viewers can see your team list; Tax Advisors cannot.
+Tax Advisors work in their own portal and have bounded review powers: approve or flag invoices, comment, correct categories and VAT rates, reconcile transactions, add missing entries, and export — every action audited and visible in your activity feed.
+Viewers can't write at all.
 They're scoped for different purposes — Viewer is internal observation, Tax Advisor is external review.

 Related